 With more than 184,000 square feet of space, the Student Recreation & Wellness Center offers something for everyone.
 The facility boasts cardio equipment, circuit training machines, and free weights; a 6 lane pool, vortex pool, and spa; basketball and racquetball courts; and an indoor track overlooking campus and the Las Vegas Strip.
 This facility is also home to the Student Health Center & Pharmacy, Counseling & Psychological Services, and a School of Dental Medicine clinic.

 The Veterans Memorial — sponsored by the UNLV Student Veterans Organization — honors Las Vegas and UNLV service members from all wars and conflicts.
-UNLV has been named as a military friendly school for the 7th consecutive year by G.I.
+UNLV has been named as a Military Friendly School for the eighth consecutive year by G.I.
 Jobs Magazine.

-Dayton Complex is reserved for first-year students, offering double and limited triple room configurations.
-Dayton features wireless internet, premium cable TV, social/game lounges, a computer lab, a conference room, and in-building laundry.
-Optional special interest floors at Dayton include academic support, hotel students, exploration majors, and study-intensive.
+Dayton Complex is reserved for first-year students, offering double and triple room configurations.
+Like all campus housing, Dayton features wireless internet, premium cable TV, social and game lounges, a computer lab, a conference room, and in-building laundry.
+Optional special interest floors at Dayton include academic support, hospitality students, exploration majors, and study-intensive.

 Hey Reb!
 Statue

-Created in 2007 to celebrate the 50th anniversary of the Hey Reb! mascot design, the Hey Reb! bronze statue stands in front of the Richard Tam Alumni Center.
+Created in 2007 to celebrate the university’s 50th anniversary, the Hey Reb! bronze statue stands in front of the Richard Tam Alumni Center.
 In addition to being one of the most popular photo ops for campus visitors, it is a student tradition to rub the sculpture’s mustache before a test for good luck!

 UNLV Pioneer Wall